Comparison · VERIFIED APRIL 2026

 Final verdict: DeepSeek vs Jan

 Both DeepSeek and Jan are strong tools in the chatbot space, but they serve different needs.
 DeepSeek stands out for 95% cheaper than gpt-4 and claude, making it ideal for cost-sensitive developers.
-Jan differentiates with complete privacy, which benefits users focused on privacy-conscious users wanting a simple local ai chat app.
+Jan is best at complete privacy — particularly for teams focused on privacy-conscious users wanting a simple local ai chat app.

-With a 0.2-point rating advantage and 1,890 reviews, DeepSeek has the edge in user satisfaction.
+DeepSeek scores higher on ToolChase.
 The best approach is to try DeepSeek's free tier and Jan's free tier to see which fits your specific workflow.

 Related comparisons